GeekDream-x/SemEval2022-Task8-TonyX/README.md

 Here, we provide the implementation of our winning system in Semeval-2022 Task8 —— Multilingual News Article Similarity.
 This is a competition about assessing the similarity of multilingual and crosslingual news articles which covers 18 language pairs.

+We proposed a linguistics-inspired model trained with a few task-specific strategies.
+The main techniques of our system are: 1) data augmentation, 2) multi-label loss, 3) adapted R-Drop, 4) samples reconstruction with the head-tail combination.
+We also present a brief analysis of some negative methods like two-tower architecture in our paper.
+Our system ranked 1st on the leaderboard while achieving a Pearson's Correlation Coefficient of 0.818 on the official evaluation set.

 For more imformation about the contest, please refer to the official site [Semeval2022-Task8](https://competitions.codalab.org/competitions/33835).

 For more detailed description of our system, please refer to our paper [HFL at SemEval-2022 Task 8: A Linguistics-inspired Regression Model with Data Augmentation for Multilingual News Similarity](https://arxiv.org/abs/2204.04844).